Building Equality Policy: Suppliers

 Responding to tenders

-• Action 1 – Meet project gender equality targets.
+• Action 1: Meet project gender equality targets

-• Action 2 – Engage women as apprentices, trainees or cadets
+• Action 2: Engage women as apprentices, trainees or cadets

-• Action 3 – Implement Gender Equality Action Plans
+• Action 3: Implement Gender Equality Action Plans

-• An Organisation Wide Gender Equality Action Plan.
+1. Organisation Wide Gender Equality Action Plan

-• A Project Specific Gender Equality Action Plan.
+2. Project Specific Gender Equality Action Plan

 For the purposes of data collection, anyone identifying as a woman should be counted towards the data collected for women.
-If a person identifies as ‘prefer not to say’, this data will be still be collected but grouped into a separate category from men and women.
+If a person identifies as ‘prefer not to say’, this data will still be collected but grouped into a separate category from men and women.

 percentage of women equals women divided by the total men and women